inasafe/inasafe-doc/docs/source/training/socialisation/helpful_hints_and_tips.rst

    close and open QGIS to force an update.
 #.
 In the :guilabel:`python plugin manager` main tab now you should find
    |project_name| available

-Thank you for attending this course.
-If you would like to contact me directly my email address is kristy.vanputten@gmail.com